 Why Allison?

-"As a carer in our community who has lived here for 18 years, I have seen how things have got tougher and tougher.
-Whether it is cuts to bin collections, potholes in the road, or struggling to get an appointment at a doctor or dentist, the public service we rely on are coming apart at the seams.
+"As a carer in our community who has lived here for over 20 years, I have seen how things have got tougher and tougher over that time.
+Whether it is cuts to bin collections, potholes in the road, or struggling to get an appointment at a doctor or dentist, the public services we rely on are coming apart at the seams.

 Meanwhile, Council Tax goes up and up, piling more pressure on all of us as the cost-of-living crisis bites.
 This year's record-breaking hike of 9.5% in Flintshire's Council Tax - the biggest in the county's history - feels like an insult when we see less and less for it.